MihaiHng/Cyfrin-Security/7-boss-bridge-audit/audit-data/report.md

 }
 ```

-As suggested in H-1, consider modifying the `depositTokensToL2` function so that the caller cannot specify a `from` address.
+**Recommended Mitigation:** As suggested in H-1, consider modifying the `depositTokensToL2` function so that the caller cannot specify a `from` address.

 ### [H-3] Lack of replay protection in `withdrawTokensToL1` allows withdrawals by signature to be replayed

-Users who want to withdraw tokens from the bridge can call the `sendToL1` function, or the wrapper `withdrawTokensToL1` function.
+**Description:** Users who want to withdraw tokens from the bridge can call the `sendToL1` function, or the wrapper `withdrawTokensToL1` function.
 These functions require the caller to send along some withdrawal data signed by one of the approved bridge operators.

-However, the signatures do not include any kind of replay-protection mechanisn (e.g., nonces).
+**Impact:** The signatures do not include any kind of replay-protection mechanisn (e.g., nonces).
 Therefore, valid signatures from any  bridge operator can be reused by any attacker to continue executing withdrawals until the vault is completely drained.

-As a PoC, include the following test in the `L1TokenBridge.t.sol` file:
+**Proof of Concept:** Include the following test in the `L1TokenBridge.t.sol` file:

 ```javascript
 function testCanReplayWithdrawals() public {